decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/index.md

 ---

 # DIN Foundation
-Powering Open-AI Agents and Data Marketplaces for a New Era of Data Sovereignty
+Powering Open AI and Data Marketplaces for a New Era of Data Sovereignty